JereMedr/java-guide/topics/src/variables/generics/README.md

 Generics in Java allow you to create classes, interfaces, and methods that operate with specified types.
 They provide a way to make classes and methods more flexible and reusable by allowing them to work with any data type.

 ## why use generics ?
 Generics add type safety to your code.
-They allow you to catch type errors at compile time rather than at runtime.
+They allow you to catch `type errors at compile time rather than at runtime`.
 They also help in writing cleaner and more concise code by reducing the need for explicit type casting.

 ## Syntaxis
 Class :